criteo/biggraphite/README.md

 # Backends

-There is only one supported backend for now: Cassandra, whose design is [described in CASSANDRA_DESIGN.md](CASSANDRA_DESIGN.md).
+There is only one supported backend that provides all features: Cassandra, whose design is [described in CASSANDRA_DESIGN.md](CASSANDRA_DESIGN.md).

+Another backend supports metadata only, stored in Elasticsearch, [see ELASTICSEARCH_DESIGN.md](ELASTICSEARCH_DESIGN).
+Using it, it is possible to use Cassandra to store data points and Elasticsearch to store metrics metadata.

 # Code structure